RonMeier/LoRa-Monitor/README.md

 * LoRa to MQTT, LoRa to HTTP, LoRa to UDP

 * "LoRa to LoRaWAN - Bridge" Received LoRa packets can be forwarded directly to LoRaWAN.
-For example, all received LoRa sensors can be connected to LoRaWAN with one device
+For example, received LoRa sensors can be connected to LoRaWAN with one device
   This means you only need to register one device with TTN to transfer the data from all your lora sensors and you can then read out the sensors individually again in the Payload formatter at TTN

 * API: MQTT/http to LoRa or LoRaWAN